jsok/karma-env-preprocessor/README.md

 npm install karma-env-preprocessor --save-dev
 ```

+To load `karma-env-preprocessor` into Karma you should add it to the plugins array in the Karma configuration file.
+For more information see [the Plugins section](http://karma-runner.github.io/0.13/config/plugins.html) of the Karma documentation.

 ## Configuration
 Any files you preprocess using this plugin will be affected, e.g for all JavaScript files:
 ```js